 Don't let glare jeopardize your project

-PV systems must be erected and operated so that the system causes no dangerous and considerably disturbing light immissions.
+PV plants must be constructed and operated so that a system causes no dangerous and considerably disruptive light immissions.

 We conduct glare assessments that present and evaluate the light emissions of a PV plant.
-The evaluation is based on detailed simulations so that a glare assessment can already be done in the early planning phase.
-Our expert opinions are suitable as evidence of the expected light emissions or glare effects of a plant in the context of building permit procedures (building application).
+The evaluation is based on detailed simulations and can already be carried out in the early planning phase.
+Our reports are suitable as evidence of the expected light emissions or glare effects of a plant in the context of building permit procedures (building application).